-The Company financial statements have been prepared and approved by the Directors in accordance with International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs").
+The Company financial statements have been prepared and approved by the Directors in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.

 The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements.